Black Friday

 Puzzle it out

 Raid the recycling bin for yogurt containers and cereal boxes to make a treat puzzle for your pup.
 Use a utility knife to cut treat or kibble-sized holes randomly across the surface, add treats, seal the top and let your dog work their way to accessing the treats by rolling and flipping the container around.
+Remember to keep this activity supervised at all times to ensure your dog doesn’t accidentally ingest any of the materials, or cut themselves.

 Even if they end up shredding a cereal box to get their reward, it’s still an activity that’s engaging and rewarding all at once.
 “I always find that mental stimulation can tire a dog out a lot better than physical stimulation,” says Melanie Krumme, a trainer at the Lions Foundation of Canada Dog Guides.
 “Even though they obviously still need that physical stimulation.”